How to Unblock a Shower Drain Without Chemicals

 - Rubber gloves (optional)

-You can pour one cup of baking powder down your drain, followed by one Cup of white vinegar.
-Cover your drain immediately using a cloth or a rag to ensure that the reaction doesn’t explode out of control!
+Pour one cup of baking soda down the drain, followed by one cups of vinegar.
+It is best to protect your drain immediately with a cloth or a towel to ensure that the reaction doesn’t fizz into chaos!

 Step 4: Wait

-Remove the cover carefully and flush the water with boiling.
-This should help clear all debris remaining and help allow your water to flow smoother.
+Remove the cover carefully and flush it with boiling water.
+This will clear any debris left behind and ensure that your water is flowing freely.

 Method 2: Wire Hanger

-Straighten a wire hanger as much as you can, but leave the other end of the hanger in its original shape.
+Straighten a wire hanger as much as you can while leaving the other end as it was in its original form.

-Create a small hook at the top of the wire you straightened.
+Make a small hook at the top of the wire that you just straightened out.

-Place the hook in the drain and fish around looking for hair as well as debris.
-Pull out anything that comes up.
+Place the hook in the drain and search looking for hair as well as debris.
+Remove anything that pops up.

 Method 3: Wet/Dry Vacuum